 - 1. All students MUST get a background check before entering/returning to the nursing program.
-Print the two (2) background check forms, located in Viewpoint, and take them with you to an Accurate Biometrics location where you will get fingerprinted. - 2.
-Background checks will not be accepted if more than one year from the submitted application for the subsequent application cycle. - Applicants with a conviction of any kind can contact the Illinois Department of Financial and Professional Regulation (IDFPR) by calling 1-800-560-6420 or by email at FPR.LMU@illinois.gov for any questions or concerns regarding licensure status or the renewal process. - 4.
-Illinois statute prohibits health care employers from knowingly hiring, employing, or retaining any individual in a position with duties involving, or that may involve, direct patient care or the care of residents of long-term care facilities, including access to the medical, personal, financial, or living quarters of a patient or long-term care resident, who have been convicted of certain criminal offenses (225 ILCS 46.25). - 5.
-In addition to felony offenses, some affiliate agreements with clinical partners may also exclude students from clinical experiences who may have a record of a misdemeanor offense. - 6.
-Background checks must be renewed every academic year at students' expense while enrolled in ETMSON.
+Print the two (2) background check forms, located in Viewpoint, and take them to an Accurate Biometrics location where you will get fingerprinted. - 2.
+Students will need to bring in (in-person) their SEALED background check envelope to the Nursing Office.
+If the envelope is opened, the student will need to repeat the background check at their own expense. - 3.
+Background checks will not be accepted if more than one year from the submitted application for the subsequent application cycle. - 4.
+Applicants with a conviction of any kind can contact the Illinois Department of Financial and

+- Professional Regulation (IDFPR) by calling 1-800-560-6420 for any questions or concerns regarding licensure status or the renewal process. - 5.
+Illinois statute prohibits health care employers from knowingly hiring, employing, or retaining any individual in a position with duties involving, or that may involve, direct patient care or the care of residents of long-term care facilities, including access to the medical, personal, financial, or living quarters of a patient or long-term care resident, who have been convicted of certain criminal offenses (225 ILCS 46.25).

+In addition to felony offenses, some affiliate agreements with clinical partners may also exclude students from clinical experiences who may have a record of a misdemeanor offense.

-- 7. The results of the background check and drug screening may determine your acceptance and/or continued eligibility to remain in the program and/or to participate at clinical sites. - 8.
+- 6. Background checks must be renewed every academic year at students' expense while enrolled in ETMSON. - 7.
+The results of the background check and drug screening may determine your acceptance and/or continued eligibility to remain in the program and/or to participate at clinical sites. - 8.
 Information gathered from a criminal background check may be the basis to dismiss applicant's candidacy for the program and/or may be the basis for dismissal from the program at any time. - 9.
 Students are required to sign an Authorization for the Release of Student Information Acknowledgement form to approve sharing personal information with clinical sites upon the clinical site(s) request. - 10.
 Some clinical sites may require an expanded background check, which may conflict with your original results (See Illinois State Law 225 ILCS 46/25 and Ill.
 Adm.
 Code 955 Section 955.160 for disqualifying conditions).
 This will be done at your expense. - 11.
 Students might not be able to participate in clinical experiences based on negative information gathered as the result of a background investigation.
 If a clinical placement cannot be arranged, it may require an extended time in the program (due to lack of clinical site availability) or it can also lead to program dismissal. - 12.
 The ETMSON does not provide copies of the background check to applicants and/or students.